thorblock/acspype/README.md

 ### Serial Processing Limitations
-Not all processing steps offered in acspype can be done in the same thread as the serial data acquisition.
+Not all processing steps offered in acspype can be done in the same thread as the serial data acquisition, particularly the latter processing stages that use Xarray to handle wavelength indexes.
 Some steps require linear and cubic interpolation, which may take too much time to perform in between packets.
 Processing up through the temperature-salinity corrected absorption (a_mts) and attenuation (c_mts) can typically be done in the same thread in real-time, but requires accessing ancillary data from another source.
 If ancillary data is not immediately available, then processing up through measured absorption (a_m) and attenuation (c_m) is more appropriate.

-## Installation
-This package is available on the [Python Package Index (PyPI)](https://pypi.org/project/acspype/) and can be installed via pip:

-`pip install acspype`

 ## Additional Information
-Additional information about the ACS, the manuals referenced in construction in this package, and the recommended processing and QAQC test can be found in the [info](link here) folder of the GitHub repository.
+Additional information about the ACS, the manuals referenced in construction in this package, and the recommended processing and QAQC test can be found in the [info](https://github.com/IanTBlack/acspype/tree/main/info) directory of the GitHub repository.

+### Processing Steps and QAQC
+Recommended processing steps and QAQC tests are described in [PROCESSING.md](https://github.com/IanTBlack/acspype/blob/main/info/PROCESSING.md) document.

+### Naming Conventions
+Although *acspype* tries not enforce strict naming conventions for coordinates, dimensions, and variables, it is strongly recommended that users follow the naming conventions in [NAMING_CONVENTIONS.md](https://github.com/IanTBlack/acspype/blob/main/info/NAMING_CONVENTIONS.md).
+The names put forth in this document attempt to combine [CF Guidelines](https://cfconventions.org/Data/cf-standard-names/docs/guidelines.html) and conventions commonly used in literature that utilizes ACS data.

 ## Issues, Discussions, and Contributions